oguzcan-yavuz/playground/machine learning/Udacity/ud120-projects/final_project/Enron Submission.md

-        a new feature as well with combining both "from_poi_percentile" and "to_poi_percentile" into one feature as "poi_percentile" by calculating the rate of messages send and receiver from POI's to all messages send and receiver from everyone. score_ and pvalue_ of "poi_percentile" was:
+        a new feature as well with combining both "from_poi_percentile" and "to_poi_percentile" into one feature as "poi_percentile" by calculating the rate of messages send and receiver from POI's to all messages sent and received from everyone. score_ and pvalue_ of "poi_percentile" was:

         feature | score_ | pvalue_